Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Pop Health Sciences

-I am Reader in Global Health, and lead a research theme analysing the use of evidence in policy processes, particularly in relation to gender, sexuality and health.
+I am Professor of Global Public Health, and lead a research theme analysing the use of evidence in policy processes, particularly in relation to gender, sexuality and health.
 I have lived and worked for much of the past 20 years in Asia, where I have gathered evidence, built capacity and helped develop policy for programmes focusing on gender, sexual health and rights.
 I work closely with national governments, civil society organisations, research partners, WHO and UNFPA in Asia and the Middle East.
 From 2012-1014 I was Wellcome Trust Senior Fellow in International Public Engagement, and focused on the use of public engagement in policy processes.

 My research focuses on the following areas: